domeccleston/attio-sheets-sync/backend/README.md

 After deploying, you should add the URL as the path in `./app/src/Code.js`.

-This is quite slow and it'd probabbly make sense to increase the parallelism and memory allocation for the function (currently 2GB)
+This is quite slow and it'd probably make sense to increase the parallelism and memory allocation for the function (currently 2GB)

 This also contains a script `cli.py` that allows you to handle syncing data from the CLI, rather than